ese-msc/c-primer/_sources/part_two/01_datatypes.md

 ```c++
 std::cout << 8/3;
 ```
-will print `2` (integer division, equivalent to the Python `//` operator shows the value without remainder), whereas
+will print `2` (integer division, equivalent to the Python `//` operator, which shows the value without remainder), whereas
 ```c++
 std::cout << (double)8/3;
 ```